aiven/terraform-provider-aiven/docs/resources/project_vpc.md

 ### Required

-- `cloud_name` (String) Defines where the cloud provider and region where the service is hosted in.
-See the Service resource for additional information.
+- `cloud_name` (String) The cloud provider and region where the service is hosted in the format `CLOUD_PROVIDER-REGION_NAME`.
+For example, `google-europe-west1` or `aws-us-east-2`.
 Changing this property forces recreation of the resource.
-- `network_cidr` (String) Network address range used by the VPC like 192.168.0.0/24
+- `network_cidr` (String) Network address range used by the VPC.
+For example, `192.168.0.0/24`.
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Optional